 At end: Buses go every half hour to Dublin and Galway and further links to anywhere in Ireland can be reached from those by Bus Eireann and City Link.

-The Hymany Way traverses the most beautiful and least explored of local areas with its watercourses, including the biodiversity of the Shannon River and the species rich mosaic of habitats along its banks, cutover and drained and raised bog, forest paths and quite country roads.
-The Shannon Callows are famous for their birdlife with internationally important numbers of Skylark, Meadow Pipit,, Reed Buntings, and Sedge Warblers.
+The Hymany Way traverses the most beautiful and least explored of local areas with its watercourses, including the biodiversity of the Shannon River and the species-rich mosaic of habitats along its banks, cutover and drained and raised bog, forest paths and quiet country roads.
+The Shannon Callows are famous for their birdlife with internationally important numbers of Skylark, Meadow Pipit, Reed Buntings and Sedge Warblers.
 The Callows continues to hold over 40% of the Irish population of the globally endangered Corncrake.

 The route takes in rich collections of features which will ensure that many walkers will want to linger along the way.

-Overnight accommadation is also available along the route in Meelick, Clonfert and Lismany.
+Overnight accommodation is also available along the route in Meelick, Clonfert and Lismany.
 Ballinasloe is now linked to the Shannon Waterway going directly to Portumna Harbour.